 Part of this journey is explained in the following 10-minute TED-style talk recorded on the 1st of August 2017 in Auckland.
 In this talk, Robert C Robertson shares his Emotional Fitness journey, which is followed by 9 minutes of questions about Emotional Fitness.

 Making it through year one of University with these huge emotional ups and downs was only made bearable with the critical support of a counsellor.
 Then things really changed in year two, after completing a 4-week Mind Power course by John Kehoe, as positive thinking changed everything.

 The next ten years using positive thinking provided an escape from the reality of mental illness, although at a price.
 By turning everything into a positive in the head, an unrealistic positive thinker was born.
+This seemed like the answer to everything.
+Inner freedom to be able to escape from the uncomfortable emotions he was experiencing.
+To feel safe in the head.
 While providing a reasonable level of success in sport and business, true consistency was lacking due to his hidden unconscious self-doubt.
 Which was a reflection on the theory that we don’t get what we want in life, we get what our unconscious ‘stuff’ creates.